ordo-one/lexic/README.md

 ## Requirements

-The `lexic` package provides useful, low-level Swift macros for working with enumeration mappings.
+The `lexic` package provides low-level Swift macros for working with enum mappings.
 It requires Swift 6.1 or later.

 <!-- DO NOT EDIT BELOW!
 AUTOSYNC CONTENT [STATUS TABLE] -->
 | Platform | Status |